-A CT scan, MRI, and/or ultrasound to see what’s happening in the body can help doctors understand where the tumor is and whether or not it can be easily removed.7 A radiologist will review the images and write a report.
-They will send this report to your doctor, who will review these results with you.
+A CT scan, MRI,9 and/or ultrasound to see what’s happening in the body can help doctors understand where the tumor is.4,10 A radiologist will review the images and write a report.
+They will send this report to your doctor, who will review these results with you8

 Biopsy, or a tissue sample, is needed to diagnose a desmoid tumor.
-A biopsy is recommended before starting treatment8
+A biopsy is recommended before starting treatment9,10